0xjuaan/nutriget/README.md

 # Nutriget- All your nutritional data, meaningfully displayed in one place.
-This app is my final project for harvard's online course 'CS50'.
+This web app is my final project for harvard's online course 'CS50'.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).